dotnet/android-samples/android-o/AndroidPlayLocation/LocUpdFgService/README.md

 Build Requirements
 ------------------
-Using this sample requires the Android 8.0 (API 26) and the Xamarin.Android 7.5.x or higher.
+Using this sample requires the Android 8.0 (API 26) and Xamarin.Android 7.5.x or higher.

 Authors